 Doors or thresholds are called limen in Latin.
 Anthropologist Victor Turner talked about liminality as the betwixt-and-between experience between one reality (what we leave behind) and another (what we are incorporated into) in rites of passage like initiation.
 There’s a sense in which Christians live their lives in the space between this world and the life of the world to come.
 Our daily existence is liminal, on the threshold between two realities.
 Space is where we live our lives.
 This is the value of space for our lives.
 It is something yogis too might consider when they get on their mats and move from one posture to the next.
 Awareness of the element of space can be a focus for meditation in and of itself.

-A lot of things are strung together here as I have explored the element of space.
-Some are speculative, including modern cosmology.
-But your thoughts on the element of space are welcome
+A lot of things are strung together here in this article as I have explored the element of space.
+Some are speculative, including both modern cosmology and ancient Indian cosmology to which yoga appeals as well as the biblical cosmology of heaven and earth.
+But your thoughts on the element of space are welcome.

 Pastor Frank Senn